These diagrams show various methods of one, two and multiple way switching.

 L and N indicate the supply.
 Switches are shown as dotted rectangles.
 Earth wires are not shown.

 Single switch.
-The most basic circuit.
+The most basic circuit, with only two wires at the switch.

-This arrangement would typically be used in conduit, and uses two wires between each switch.
 It can also be used in domestic properties by using twin+earth cable between the switches, and 1core+earth from the switches to the ceiling rose.

 More common in domestic properties.
 Twin+earth from the ceiling rose to the first switch, and three wires between the switches, usually 3 core and earth cable.